-From 2019 (only 78 days away at the time of writing), all the Year 11 and 12 students will face the new syllabus, curriculum, and grade on a
+From 2019 (only 78 days away at the time of writing), all Year 11 and 12 students will face a new syllabus, curriculum, and a

-It is the biggest changes for Queensland senior schooling in more than 40 years.
+These are the biggest changes to senior schooling in changes in over 40 years.

 The main changes are: